lnthorne/studious-octo-funicular/docs/updates.md

 - WE HAVE TO CACHE THE DATA INCLUDING IMAGES
 - Job Data fields to add: Budget, Start date
 - Need to use API to convert Postal code to relative location

+### Nov 2, 2024

+- (We had to do this again) Updated xcode 16 which adds a flag for BoringSSL-GRPC.
+Update podfile with fix show here(https://stackoverflow.com/questions/78608693/boringssl-grpc-unsupported-option-g-for-target-arm64-apple-ios15-0)
+- Images are huge, and we need to compress them, should be below 1mb.
+Having issues importing expo package